119th United States Congress: Members

+Over decades, the age distribution of members of the US Congress has trended toward older individuals.

 Senators

 The numbers refer to their Senate classes.
 All class 1 seats were contested in the November 2024 elections.
 In this Congress, class 1 means their term commenced in the current Congress, requiring re-election in 2030; class 2 means their term ends with this Congress, requiring re-election in 2026; and class 3 means their term began in the last Congress, requiring re-election in 2028.